-Tea Tree Heals and Fights Infections
+Tea Tree Oil Heals and Fights Infections

-What is Tea Tree Herb?
+What is Tea Tree?

 Tea tree is native to the coastal regions of New South Wales and Queensland in Australia.
 It grows in swampy, waterlogged soils and is commonly found in wet, low-lying areas.